arthomas7/topic-amplicons/Lesson03a/analysis.md

-**Remove primers**: we want to call the same program as in Happy Belly, cutadapt, but call it from within qiime2 (documentation [here](https://github.com/qiime2/q2-cutadapt)).
-The [syntax](https://docs.qiime2.org/2020.2/plugins/available/cutadapt/?highlight=cutadapt) is a little different in qiime2 but we want to do the same thing.
+**Remove primers**: we want to call the same program as in Happy Belly, cutadapt, but call it from within QIIME2 (documentation [here](https://github.com/qiime2/q2-cutadapt)).
+The [syntax](https://docs.qiime2.org/2020.2/plugins/available/cutadapt/?highlight=cutadapt) is a little different in QIIME2 than in the Happy Belly tutorial, but we get as close to the same parameters as possible.
 Here, we want to use the `trim-paired` method since these sequences are paired-end and already demulitplexed.

 I also chose to use 8 cores and this went super fast.
 On my local computer, I only have 2 and it takes a bit longer.